 What can or should high school athletes do from their end to get on your radar

 screen?
 If an athlete personally contacts you by phone or email, what will you do

 We have a recruiting questionnaire on our athletic page which is very

 helpful.
 Each questionnaire comes directly to my email as my staff and I will

 review it and put it into our recruiting database.
 We usually reach out to the

 respective student-athlete within 48 hours.

-I love when athletes contact me personally by phone or email.
+I love it when athletes contact me personally by phone or email.
 I make sure I take out the time needed to see if

 help them prepare for their next call even if they don’t fit exactly what we are